recof-oasis/oasis-open-project/README.md

 # Governance

-[Open Project name] operates under the terms of the [Open Project Rules](https://www.oasis-open.org/policies-guidelines/open-projects-process) and the applicable license(s) specified in [LICENSE.md](LICENSE.md).
+The Recycled Commmodities Foundation Open Project operates under the terms of the [Open Project Rules](https://www.oasis-open.org/policies-guidelines/open-projects-process) and the applicable license(s) specified in [LICENSE.md](LICENSE.md).
 Further details can be found in [GOVERNANCE.md](GOVERNANCE.md).

 # CLA & Non-assert signatures required